centreon/centreon-documentation/en/reporting/configure.md

   Centreon web URL extension                    |  The Centreon server URL extension (e.g.: /centreon) Centreon main server                          | Centreon server address Contact groups                                | Centreon MBI administrators contact groups.
 Leave empty if you do not want to receive a notification after each report is generated.
-  Testing notification                          | Enter an e-mail address into this field, then click on \"test\" to send an e-mail validating your configuration.
+  Testing notification                          | Enter an e-mail address into this field, then click on "test" to send an e-mail validating your configuration.

-## Scheduler options
+### Scheduler options

 The following menu allows you to modify the scheduling options of the reporting engine:

 `Reporting > Business Intelligence > General Options | Scheduler options`

-### CBIS properties
+#### CBIS properties

 The Centreon MBI interface can instantly communicate with the CBIS reporting engine.
 It opens a connection on the CBIS listening port to: